Qualitative Numeric Planning: Reductions and Complexity: Qualitative Numerical Problems

 A \emph{trajectory} $s_0, a_0, s_1, a_1, \ldots, s_n$ is compatible with the model $\S(Q)=\tup{S,S_0,Act,A,F,S_G}$ if $s_0 \in S_0$, and $a_i \in A(s_i)$ and $s_{i+1} \in F(a_i,s_i)$ for each $a_i$ in the sequence.
 The trajectory is an $\epsilon$-bounded trajectory or \emph{$\epsilon$-trajectory} if the numerical changes are bounded from below by a parameter $\epsilon > 0$, except when this would make the variable negative:

-\begin{definition} A trajectory $s_0, a_0, s_1, a_1, \ldots, s_n$ is an \emph{$\epsilon$-trajectory} iff for any variable $X$ and time point $i$, with $i < n$, $s_{i+1}[X] \neq s_{i}[X]$ implies $|s_{i+1}[X] - s_{i}[X]| \geq \epsilon$ or $0=s_{i+1}[X]<s_i[X]<\epsilon$. \end{definition}
+\begin{definition} A trajectory $s_0, a_0, s_1, a_1, \ldots, s_n$ is an \emph{$\epsilon$-trajectory} iff for any variable $X$ and time point $i$, with $i < n$, $s_{i+1}[X] \neq s_{i}[X]$ implies $|s_{i+1}[X] - s_{i}[X]| \geq \epsilon$ or $s_{i+1}[X]=0$. \end{definition}

 Trajectories bounded by $\epsilon > 0$ cannot decrease the value of a variable asymptotically without ever reaching the value of zero.
-This is in agreement with the key assumption in QNPs by which variables that are decreased infinitely often and increased finitely often must eventually reach the value zero.
+This is in agreement with the key assumption in QNPs by which variables that keep being decreased and not increased eventually must reach the value zero.
 From now, \textbf{trajectories over QNPs will refer to $\epsilon$-trajectories for some $\epsilon > 0$.}